markmipt/scavager/README.md

-mpscore2 - a proteomics post-search validation tool
+Scavager - a proteomics post-search validation tool
 ---------------------------------------------------------------

 The .pep.xml or .mzid files are required for basic operation of the script.
 Currently supported search engines: